lambdaclass/cairo_native/docs/overview.md

 ## Basic API usage example

 The API contains four structs, `NativeContext`, `JitNativeExecutor`, `AotNativeExecutor` and `AotContractExecutor`.
-The main purpose of `NativeContext` is MLIR initialization, compilation and has some optimizations for their execution. lowering to LLVM. then we have the `AotContractExecutor` which is specialized for Starknet contracts The two variants of native executors in the other hand are responsible of executing MLIR compiled sierra programs from an entrypoint.
+The main purpose of `NativeContext` is MLIR initialization and compilation.
+The two variants of native executors on the other hand, are responsible of executing MLIR compiled sierra programs from an entrypoint.
 Programs and JIT states can be cached in contexts where their execution will be done multiple times.
+Finally, we have the AotContractExecutor which is specialized for executing Starknet contracts.

 ```rust,ignore
 use starknet_types_core::felt::Felt;